moloch54/b4blood/README.md

 # b4blood
 Just a wrapper, scan and search a breach in Active Directory.
-Find Domain Controller on a network, enumerate users, AS-REP Roasting and hash cracking, bruteforce password, dump AD users, DRSUAPI, scan SMB shares for passwords, scan for remote accesses.
+Find Domain Controller on a network, enumerate users, AS-REP Roasting and hash cracking, bruteforce password, dump AD users, DRSUAPI, scan NFS/SMB shares for passwords, scan for remote accesses.

 Very useful for CTF's, this is a nice tool before BloodHound ingestor.
-Could be use for internal audit with this option: --internal -i eth0
+Could be use for internal audit with these options: --internal -i eth0

 Installation (KALI):